 IBK’s polling unit was located in the next village, mine at the village after next.
 We were told to converge at our RACs by six o’clock but it was well after six when we arrived Cemetery Lodge from Oshogbo.
 Everyone in the lodge had left for their RAC including Tina and Edwin whose RAC was in this village, left already to ‘avoid stories that touch’.
 ‘What did you cook?’
 IBK asked.

 I cooked beans and yam but ate so little because of the fear of being pressed to shit tomorrow while presiding over the polls.
 But with IBK eating with me I dared the toilet and ate like General Gowon.
 Then we packed our NYSC kits in bags, plus toiletries and blankets.
 We were like a fresh-minted couple preparing for a picnic except we were headed for different beaches.

 It was nearly 7.30pm when we boarded the bike to our RACs.
 When we reached the school premises that served as IBK’s RAC we saw corps members roaming about.
 So much for six o’clock.
 We got down.
 Our hands joined.
 ‘Be careful,’ I said.
 ‘You too.
 Run into the bush at the site of any wahala.’
 Then she hugged me and whispered, ‘Make sure Jonathan wins your polling unit.’

 ‘Ah, I am neutral o.’

-She pecked my chin.
+She pecked me on the cheek.
 ‘Good luck dear.’

 ‘You too.’
 She began to make for the generator-lighted classroom.
 ‘I will dream about you,’ I said.
 She turned and blew me a kiss.
 I continued to watch her long after she disappeared into the classroom.